 - (a) An employee with an allegation of harassment is called the complainant and the person who they are making a complaint against is called the respondent. - (b) A harassment complaint is not a grievance.
-The complainant must follow this complaint process. - (c) All complaints will be kept confidential by the complainant, the respondent, the Employer, the Union and witnesses. - (d) The complainant and the respondent (if she is a member of the Union) have the right to union representation. - (e) A complainant may try to informally resolve their complaint with the assistance of a supervisor, manager, shop steward, union staff representative or mediator.
-If the complainant is satisfied with the outcome reached at this point, the complaint is resolved. - (f) Until a harassment complaint is resolved, the Employer may take interim measures, including separating the complainant and respondent. - (g) A complainant has the right to file a complaint under the BC Human Rights Code.
+The complainant must follow this complaint process.
+However, any action taken by the Employer as a result of the complaint process may be grieved. - (c) All complaints will be kept confidential by the complainant, the respondent, the Employer, the Union and witnesses. - (d) The complainant and the respondent (if they are a member of the Union) have the right to union representation. - (e) A complainant may try to informally resolve their complaint with the assistance of a supervisor, manager, steward, union staff representative or mediator.
+If the complainant is satisfied with the outcome reached at this point, the complaint is resolved. - (f) Until a harassment complaint is resolved, the Employer may take interim measures, including separating the complainant and respondent. - (g) A complainant has the right to file a complaint under the Human Rights Code of British Columbia.